By Bory Odype

 A bit low in imagination, but wine is on offer, yay!
 I enjoyed (a fairly small portion of) mushrooms with chickpeas and mixed grilled vegetables, a side of mixed salad and a (rather cold) fruit salad for dessert.
-My editor reported that she ate breaded mushrooms in tomato sauce, mashed potatoes, side salad and cookies (not the healthiest meal) on one flight.
+My editor reported that she ate breaded mushrooms in tomato sauce, mashed potatoes, side salad and cookies (not the healthiest meal) on one flight from London to LA.

 Air Canada is pretty disappointing.
 It will allow you to book your vegan meal only 18 hours before your flight and if you don’t make it in that time frame, you’ll be stuck with pretty much nothing but maybe some fruit salad or bread.
-If you do order on time, you’ll possibly get a risotto with grilled zucchini and mushrooms as well as the usual cold side salad and fruit salad dessert.
+If you do order on time, you’ll possibly get an uninspired plate of rice with grilled zucchini and mushrooms as well as the usual cold side salad and fruit salad dessert.

 This airline offers a surprisingly appetising mix of flavours, such as rice with eggplant, peaches and tomatoes, a side of minty potato salad, or falafel wraps with a fresh fruit dessert, all accompanied by your choice of wine.